Burlingame, California: Highways

 Three highways pass through Burlingame.
 Highway 101 runs from San Jose to San Francisco along San Francisco Bay.
 Highway 82, also known as El Camino Real, runs parallel to Highway 101 and acts as the main corridor for local traffic going up and down the peninsula.
 A small section of Highway 35 (Skyline Boulevard) also lies with city limits.
 It connects with Interstate 280, which runs along the side of Burlingame opposite Highway 101.

 Public transport

 Caltrain has served Burlingame station since 1985 when it bought out Southern Pacific.
 It uses the same depot that was used in the early 20th century.

-Bay Area Rapid Transit has its southern terminus for the Yellow line and Red line in Millbrae, just north of Burlingame.
+Bay Area Rapid Transit has its southern terminus for the Red and Yellow lines in Millbrae, just north of Burlingame.
 BART's tracks are within Burlingame city limits.

 In terms of buses, Burlingame is served by SamTrans bus lines 292, 398, 46 and the ECR as well as Commute.org and Caltrain shuttles.
 The City of Burlingame and local businesses sponsor the Burlingame Trolley, a two-route shuttle.